 The iOS app doesn't include all the Android features.
 In particular, there's no URL blocking, and no kill switch.
 There are relatively few settings, too, although it is possible to set up the app to connect to the VPN whenever you access an untrusted wireless network, or automatically reconnect if the VPN drops unexpectedly, and you can set a custom DNS.

-There's a major recent addition in terms of support for OpenVPN, as well as IKEv2.
+There's a major recent addition in terms of support for WireGuard, though, as well as OpenVPN, IKEv2 and VyprVPN's Chameleon.
 If you need more control, the VyprVPN support site has instructions on manually setting up OpenVPN, L2TP/IPSec, IKEv2 and even PPTP connections.

-As with Android, VyprVPN's iOS app isn't exactly packing any killer features, but it's likeable, easy to use, and a simple way to access VyprVPN from your iDevice.
+As with Android, VyprVPN's iOS app isn't exactly packing any killer features, but it's a likeable, user-friendly, and simple way to access VyprVPN from your iDevice.

 VyprVPN support starts on its website, where a knowledgebase provides setup instructions, troubleshooting guidance and specific advice for various device types.

-Browse the site and this looks impressive, at least initially.
-There are a lot of articles, including 37 covering issues with the mobile apps, and more than 50 covering manually setting up the service on a wide range of platforms.
+Browse the site and this looks impressive, at least initially, with plenty of guides covering setting up the service on a wide range of platforms.